-- Car is by far the dominant mode of travel in the North.
-It accounts for 66% of all trips and 80% of distance, which is broadly similar to the rest of England (outside of London)126. - The average speed on A roads in the North is 26mph (42kph)127.
+- Car travel is by far the dominant mode of travel in the North.
+It accounts for 66% of all trips and 80% of distance, which is broadly similar to the rest of England (outside of London). - Average A road delay is 148.8 seconds per mile, which is more than three times the national figure of 46.9 seconds. - The average speed on A roads in the North is 25mph.